 Dysport vs Botox: What's the difference?

 Dysport and Botox both have cosmetic uses.
-But what is the difference between these botulinum toxins?
+But what is the difference?

-Medically reviewed by C. Fookes, BPharm Last updated on Jun 28, 2019.
+Medically reviewed by Carmen Fookes, BPharm.
+Last updated on Jul 14, 2020.

-Botox is the brand name for a specific type of botulinum type A toxin, called onabotulinumtoxinA (ONA).
-Dysport is the brand name for another type A botulinum toxin called abobotulinumtoxinA (ABO).
+Botox is the brand name for a specific type A botulinum toxin, called onabotulinumtoxinA (ONA).
+Dysport is the brand name for another type A botulinum toxin, called abobotulinumtoxinA (ABO).
 Botox was first approved for cosmetic use in 2002, and Dysport in 2009.

 The main differences between Botox and Dysport are: